crystal-lang/crystal-book/syntax_and_semantics/requiring_files.md

     - project_spec.cr
 ```

-For example, if you want to `require "foo"` in "project.cr", then you should run crystal in the `project` directory with `crystal src/project.cr`.
-This ensures that the `lib` folder is one of the require paths.
+For example, if you put `require "foo"` in `project.cr` and run `crystal src/project.cr` in the project's root directory, it will find `foo` in `lib/foo/foo.cr`.

+If you run the compiler from somewhere else, say the `src` folder, `lib` will not be in the path and `require "foo"` can't be resolved.

 ## require "./filename"